reginapizza/origami-image-service/README.md

 Configuration
 -------------

-We configure Origami Navigation Service using environment variables.
+We configure Origami Image Service using environment variables.
 In development, configurations are set in a `.env` file.
 In production, these are set through Heroku config.
 Further documentation on the available options can be found in the [Origami Service documentation][service-options].

 ### Required everywhere